makeabilitylab/physcomp/arduino/piano.md

 ### The Arduino tone library

 Brett Hagman created the [tone](https://www.arduino.cc/reference/en/language/functions/advanced-io/tone/) library to address this problem, which is part of the core Arduino library.
 While tone cannot generate sinusoidal waves like a DAC, it does produce square waves at specific frequencies, which can be used to actuate speakers and piezo buzzers.
-And,

 Using tone is easy.
 You simply call `tone(pin, frequency)` with the pin number and a frequency (the minimum frequency is 31Hz) and a square wave with the given frequency is generated on the pin.
 The library also offers a convenience method that enables you to specify how long to play a tone in milliseconds: `tone(pin, frequency, duration)`.